-Do you want to travel cheap in Europe by Bus, or want to travel cheap to Munich?
+Do you want to travel cheaply in Europe by Bus, or want to travel cheaply to Munich?
 Take MeinFernbus / FlixBus!
-In the past four Years the long distance busses are really booming, with new lines and connected Cities each month.
-One of the first lines of the, nowadays, biggest company here in Germany offering these long distance busses in Germany and Central Europe was connecting Munich with Friedrichshafen at Lake Constance and Freiburg in the Black Forest.
-MeinFernbus / FlixBus expanded massively in these past but I haven’t used these long distance buses for a while now, as I really like and enjoy to take Trains.
-During my recent visit to Munich I gave MeinFernbus / FlixBus again a Try and booked my Ticket.
+In the past four Years, the long distance buses are really booming, with new lines and connected Cities each month.
+One of the first lines of the, nowadays, biggest company here in Germany offering these long-distance buses in Germany and Central Europe was connecting Munich with Friedrichshafen at Lake Constance and Freiburg in the Black Forest.
+MeinFernbus / FlixBus expanded massively in this past but I haven’t used these long distance buses for a while now, as I really like and enjoy to take Trains.
+During my recent visit to Munich, I gave MeinFernbus / FlixBus again a Try and booked my Ticket.

 Traveling to Munich with MeinFernbus / FlixBus